PanBrowse/PanVA/online_docs/docs/v0.0.0/data-format-homology.md

 This file provides a specification for the data format as used by the PanVA Homology app.

-We recommend to run PanTools (<https://pantools.readthedocs.io/en/stable/>) to construct a pangenome database and run functionality to obtain homology groups, sequence alignments, annotations and metadata.
-We support this format and are currently working on a pipeline to preprocess the PanTools data such that it is formatted correctly for PanVA.
-More information about this pipeline will be released soon.
-However, it may be possible to obtain the analysis data using other software if the output can be transformed to the format required for PanVA.
+We recommend to run [PanTools](https://pantools.readthedocs.io/en/stable/) to construct a pangenome database and run functionality to obtain homology groups, sequence alignments, annotations and metadata.
+We support this format and provide a [pipelines to preprocess the PanTools data](https://pantools.readthedocs.io/en/update_tutorial/tutorial/tutorial_part7.html) such that it is formatted correctly for PanVA.
+It may also be possible to obtain this data using other software if the output can be transformed to the format required for PanVA.

-Below we describe the data directory structure and the file names, formats, and data features of the files inside those directories.
+Below we describe the data directory structure and file names, formats, and data features of the files inside those directories.

 ## Data directory structure